-The island is very small – it covers the area of just under 6 square kilometres, with a population of just 12 permanent inhabitants.
-Conveniently connected with daily ferry boat line with Komiža (see info on croatiaferries.com website), the island is a very popular visitor destination.
+The island is very small – it covers an area of just under 6 square kilometers, with a population of just 12 permanent inhabitants.
+Conveniently connected with a daily ferry boat line with Komiža (see info on croatiaferries.com website), the island is a very popular visitor destination.

-The main attractions on the island are ruins of the Benedictine monastery and well-preserved church of Saint Sylvester (Sveti Silvestar – see the location on the map) from the 11th century.
+The main attractions on the island are the ruins of the Benedictine monastery and the well-preserved church of Saint Sylvester (Sveti Silvestar – see the location on the map) from the 11th century.

 Some photos of us visiting the Blue Cave: